 Dr. McBrayer is currently a member of the American Academy of Orthopaedic Surgeons, the American Orthopaedic Society for Sports Medicine, and the Piedmont Orthopaedic Society.
 His special interests include, but are not limited to: shoulder replacement, shoulder arthroscopy, hip arthroscopy,

-Dr. McBrayer and his wife Catherine have just celebrated ten years of marriage.
-He cherishes his time with her and his three children: Emma, Connor, and Elizabeth.
+Dr. McBrayer and his wife Catherine have three children: Emma, Connor, and Elizabeth.